VENKATAKARTHIKREDDY/KARTHIK-DATA_WORLD/README.md

 ---------------------------------
 </div>

 I am a Data Engineer focused on building robust data systems and automating data workflows to drive data-driven insights.
-With strong skills in SQL, Python, Apache Hadoop, Kafka, and cloud technologies, I work on developing efficient ETL pipelines, optimizing data storage, and ensuring seamless data integration.
+With strong skills in SQL, Python, Apache Spark and cloud technologies, I work on developing efficient ETL pipelines, optimizing data storage, and ensuring seamless data integration.
 I am passionate about solving data challenges, enhancing data infrastructure, and supporting analytical decision-making.
 Always eager to learn and collaborate, I am excited to contribute to the evolving field of Data Engineering.